material-components/material-components-ios/components/TextFields/docs/theming.md

 ### Theming Extensions

-You can theme an MDCTextField using the TextField theming extension.
-To add it to your project add the following line to your Podfile:
+You can theme an MDCTextField using the TextFields theming extension.
+To add the theming extension to your project add the following line to your Podfile:

 ```bash
 pod 'MaterialComponents/TextFields+Theming'
 ```

-Then import the theming extension and create an `MDCContainerScheme` instance.
+Then import the theming extension and the `MDCContainerScheme` and create an `MDCContainerScheme` instance.
 A container scheme defines schemes for subsystems like Color and Typography.

 Finally, call theming methods on the theming extension of your MDCTextInputController instance.